18 Types of Upholstery Fabric for Perfect Couch Materials

 You can keep your cost down by opting for faux leather for your couch fabric types so when the inevitable happens it's not such a big deal to you or your checkbook.

 Natural and authentic silk is one of the most expensive fibers we can find in nature.
 Silk is perfect for massive lush mansions or formal decors and is as comfortable as silk clothes.

 But with this softness and luxury, comes a whole laundry list of drawbacks.
 Silk upholstery fabrics are incredibly difficult to maintain, and thus they are not for rough use as types of couch fabrics, but more so for whatever types of curtains you have.
 Forget about them entirely if you have a household with kids and pets.

 You also need to invest in expensive dry cleaning as washing silk will make it lose its vibrancy and color.
 However, maybe all of these drawbacks are still worth it to you as silk offers designs and patterns that are second to none.

 Jute is ideal for individuals who care deeply about the environment.
 Because it is made with so few chemicals, this fabric is a great choice for the environment.
 As a natural product, when disposed of, it won’t contribute to the harmful wastes already in the environment.

-However, there is a huge problem with jute upholstery fabric as it can't be washed.
-When it eventually does get dirty, you will have to dust it or vacuum it to get rid of the dirt.
+However, there is a huge problem with jute upholstery fabric as it can't be washed easily.
+When it eventually does get dirty, you will have to dust it or vacuum it to get rid of the dirt or very gently manually wash it by hand.
 You also can't use jute outdoors as it will turn yellow under the sun.

 Wool is the last of the natural types of upholstery fabric we will talk about today.
 Wool for upholstery is widely used in cold geolocations, and the softness will top any fabric out there.
 They fit in perfectly in any household and can give you one of the most comfortable experiences.